snap-contrib/cwl-snap-graph-runner/README.md

 1. Create your own repo with this one as a template using the URL https://github.com/snap-contrib/cwl-snap-graph-runner/generate

-2. Create the SNAP graphs
+2. Create the SNAP graphs including the variable to be used in the CWL as parameters

 3. Write the CWL document to expose the SNAP Graph parameters you want to provide at execution time